NOT DRINKING POISON

 Renowned Copenhagen restaurant Noma is in the news this week, for chef-owner Rene Redzepi’s decision to cease full-time restaurant service at the end of 2024, with the intention of prioritizing Noma’s role as a food laboratory, supported by e-commerce and occasional pop-up events.

 Redzepi has cast the move as a repudiation of fine dining itself. (“It’s unsustainable,” he says in the New York Times.)
-It is a noble message, slight undermined by the peculiarity of how it has been delivered: a chef shadowed by accusations of exploiting unpaid interns announces a not-quite-closure almost two years in advance
+It is a noble message, slight undermined by the peculiarity of how it has been delivered: a chef shadowed by accusations of exploiting unpaid interns announces a not-quite-closure almost two years in advance1 - in effect, soliciting living eulogies from restaurant critics.

 But Noma’s messages - of locavore cuisine, of natural wine - have always been in tension with its medium, fine dining.
 This is why, when in 2021 my publisher insisted I include text on Noma in The World of Natural Wine, I initially balked.

 It is certainly true that Noma’s natural wine list, beginning under early wine director Pontus Eloffson and expanding under his successor Mads Kleppe (and now Kleppe’s own successor, Mees List), has, more than that of any other fine dining restaurant, helped validate natural wine for the international culinary media.
-For my book’s purposes, however, emphasizing natural wine’s place within the realm of fine dining felt like it countervailed the paysan spirit of natural wine.
+For my book’s purposes, however, emphasizing natural wine’s place within the realm of fine dining felt like it countervailed the paysan spirit of natural wine.2

 More importantly, I’d never been to Noma, and I had neither the connections nor the disposable income to enjoy a meal there before my book’s deadline.
 (Or so I thought.)
 I protested, but my publisher stood firm, and I found myself facing the excruciating prospect of having to write about the world’s most celebrated restaurant without ever having dined there.